-WACC believes that everyone, regardless of age, gender identity, disability, sexual orientation or ethnic origin has the right to be protected from all forms of harm, abuse, neglect and exploitation.
+WACC believes that everyone, regardless of age, gender identity, disability, sexual orientation or ethnic origin has the right to be protected from all forms of harm, abuse, neglect, exploitation, harassment and bullying.
 WACC will not tolerate abuse and exploitation by staff or contracted personnel.
 These standards apply at all times, not only in the workplace.